Technologicat/extrafeathers/README.md

 Agility and ease-of-use batteries for the Python layer of the [FEniCS](https://fenicsproject.org/) finite element framework.

-Usage examples can be found in the [`demo/`](demo/) subfolder.
-We currently have MPI-enabled examples for the [Poisson](demo/poisson.py) and [Navier-Stokes](demo/navier_stokes.py) problems, adapted, updated and extended from those in [the official FEniCS tutorial book](https://github.com/hplgit/fenics-tutorial).
+See examples in the [`demo/`](demo/) subfolder.
+Currently, we have MPI-enabled [Poisson](demo/poisson.py) and [Navier-Stokes](demo/navier_stokes.py) solvers, which are adapted, updated and extended from those in [the official FEniCS tutorial book](https://github.com/hplgit/fenics-tutorial).

+We also demonstrate how to import a Gmsh mesh with subdomains (more than one physical surface in 2D), and then split it into individual meshes for different subproblems (this is useful e.g. for [FSI](https://en.wikipedia.org/wiki/Fluid%E2%80%93structure_interaction)).
+The physical boundary tags are automatically transferred from the full mesh.

 ## Features

+ - **Mesh IO**
+   - `import_gmsh`
+     - Easily import a [Gmsh](https://gmsh.info/) mesh into FEniCS via [`meshio`](https://github.com/nschloe/meshio).
+Fire-and-forget convenience function, to cover the gap created by the deprecation of the old `dolfin-convert`.
+     - Both 2D and 3D.
+Simplicial meshes (triangles, tetrahedra) only.
+     - Outputs a single HDF5 file with three datasets: `/mesh`, `/domain_parts` (physical cells i.e. subdomains), and `/boundary_parts` (physical facets i.e. boundaries).
+   - `read_hdf5_mesh`
+     - Read in an imported mesh, and its physical cell and facet data.
+   - `write_hdf5_mesh`
+     - Write a mesh, and optionally its physical cell and facet data, in the same format as the output of `import_gmsh`.
+ - **Mesh utilities**
+   - `find_subdomain_boundaries`
+     - Automatically tag facets on internal boundaries between two subdomains.
+Both 2D and 3D.
+This makes it easier to respect [DRY](https://en.wikipedia.org/wiki/Don't_repeat_yourself) when setting up a small problem for testing, as the internal boundaries only need to be defined in one place (in the actual geometry).
+     - Tag also facets belonging to an outer boundary of the domain, via a callback function (that you provide) that gives the tag number for a given facet.
+This allows easily producing one `MeshFunction` with tags for all boundaries.
+     - Here *subdomain* means a `SubMesh`.
+These may result either from internal mesh generation via the `mshr` component of FEniCS, or from imported meshes.
+See the `navier_stokes` and `import_gmsh` demos for examples of both.
+   - `specialize_meshfunction`
+     - Convert a `MeshFunction` on cells or facets of a full mesh into the corresponding `MeshFunction` on its `SubMesh`.
+     - Both 2D and 3D.
+Cell and facet meshfunctions supported.
+     - Useful e.g. when splitting a mesh with subdomains.
+This function allows converting the `domain_parts` and `boundary_parts` from the full mesh onto each submesh.
+This allows saving the submeshes, along with their subdomain and boundary tags, as individual standalone meshes in separate HDF5 mesh files.
+See the `import_gmsh` demo.
+This in turn is useful, because (as of FEniCS 2019) `SubMesh` is not supported when running in parallel.
  - **Plotting**
+   - `mpiplot`
-   - `mpiplot` plots the *whole* solution in the root process while running in MPI mode.
-     - As of v0.1.0, scalar field on a 2D triangle mesh only.
+     - Plot the *whole* solution in the root process while running in parallel.
+As of v0.1.0, scalar field on a 2D triangle mesh only.
      - The full triangulation is automatically pieced together from all the MPI processes.
 For implementation simplicity, the visualization always uses linear triangle elements; other degrees are interpolated onto `P1`.
      - Often useful for debugging and visualizing simulation progress, especially for a lightweight MPI job that runs locally on a laptop (but still much faster with 4 cores rather than 1).
 Allows near-realtime visual feedback, and avoids the need to start [ParaView](https://www.paraview.org/) midway through the computation just to quickly check if the solver is still computing and if the results look reasonable.
+   - `plot_facet_meshfunction`
-   - `plot_facet_meshfunction` can be used to visualize whether the boundaries of a 2D mesh have been tagged as expected.
+     - Visualize whether the boundaries of a 2D mesh have been tagged as expected.
 Meant as a debug tool for use when generating and importing meshes.
- - **Mesh generation**
-   - `import_gmsh` imports a [Gmsh](https://gmsh.info/) mesh into FEniCS using [`meshio`](https://github.com/nschloe/meshio).
-     - This is a fire-and-forget convenience function for the common use case, to cover the gap created by the deprecation of the old `dolfin-convert`. `meshio` is likely a better solution, but needs a simple interface for common simple tasks.
-     - The output is a single HDF5 file with three datasets: `/mesh`, `/domain_parts` (physical cells), and `/boundary_parts` (physical facets).
-See `read_hdf5_mesh` below.
-   - `find_subdomain_boundaries` automatically tags facets on internal boundaries between two subdomains.
-It should work for both 2D and 3D meshes.
-     - If you provide a callback function, it can also tag facets belonging to an outer boundary of the domain.
-This allows easily producing one `dolfin.MeshFunction` that has tags for all boundaries.
-     - Here *subdomain* means a `dolfin.SubMesh` generated using the FEniCS internal `mshr` mesh generation utility.
-See the `navier_stokes` demo for an example.
-     - This makes it easier to respect [DRY](https://en.wikipedia.org/wiki/Don't_repeat_yourself) when setting up a small problem for testing, as the internal boundaries only need to be defined in one place (in the actual geometry).
-   - The function `read_hdf5_mesh` reads in an imported mesh; for symmetry, we provide also `write_hdf5_mesh`.
-   - `specialize_meshfunction` converts a `dolfin.MeshFunction` on cells or facets of a full mesh into the corresponding `dolfin.MeshFunction` on a `dolfin.SubMesh` of that mesh.
-     - Useful e.g. for a mesh with subdomains for fluid and structure parts, to extract them and then save in separate HDF5 mesh files.
-See the `import_gmsh` demo.
+This functionality is oddly missing from `dolfin.plot`.

 ## Running the demos

-With a terminal **in the top level directory of the project**, demos can be run as Python modules, to use the version of `extrafeathers` in the source tree (instead of an installed one, if any).
+With a terminal **in the top level directory of the project**, demos are run as Python modules.
+This will use the version of `extrafeathers` in the source tree (instead of an installed one, if any).

 To run the **Poisson** demo,